• Skip to primary navigation

 Ingredients for fresh pesto

-Store Bought Pesto vs. Homemade Pesto
+Store Bought vs. Pesto

 Because of the superiority of fresh pesto, I am a HUGE HUGE HUGE advocate of making tons of fresh pesto when basil is in season and freezing it to use all year long.
 We have an entire post and video on How to Make Fresh Pesto so be sure to hop over to that post and read up on how to make it.